Howard Buffett - Coca Cola Independent Director

 Coca Cola Management Efficiency

 The company has Return on Asset (ROA) of 0.0874 % which means that for every $100 of assets, it generated a profit of $0.0874.
 This is way below average.
 Likewise, it shows a return on total equity (ROE) of 0.4016 %, which means that it produced $0.4016 on every 100 dollars invested by current stockholders.
 Coca Cola's management efficiency ratios could be used to measure how well Coca Cola manages its routine affairs as well as how well it operates its assets and liabilities.
-As of the 28th of March 2024, Return On Assets is likely to grow to 0.14, while Return On Capital Employed is likely to drop 0.14.
-At this time, Coca Cola's Total Assets are very stable compared to the past year.
-As of the 28th of March 2024, Non Current Assets Total is likely to grow to about 74.5 B, while Non Currrent Assets Other are likely to drop about 4.7 B.
+At this time, Coca Cola's Return On Tangible Assets are very stable compared to the past year.
+As of the 23rd of April 2024, Return On Assets is likely to grow to 0.14, while Return On Capital Employed is likely to drop 0.14.
+At this time, Coca Cola's Return On Assets are very stable compared to the past year.
+As of the 23rd of April 2024, Asset Turnover is likely to grow to 0.87, while Non Currrent Assets Other are likely to drop about 4.7 B.

 Similar Executives